-After changing the Wifi Network password in my Router, My Arch Linux test machine lost the Internet connection.
-So I wanted to update the new password from Terminal because my Arch Linux test box doesn’t have graphical desktop environment.
+After changing the Wifi Network password in the Router, My Arch Linux test machine lost the Internet connection.
+So I wanted to update the new password from Terminal because my Arch Linux test box doesn't have graphical desktop environment yet.
 Changing old wifi password to new password is pretty easy in GUI mode.
 I will simply open the network manager and update the new password to the wifi in few seconds.
 However, I am not aware of updating the wifi network password from command line in Arch Linux.
-So, I started to dig into Google and find a perfect solution from the Arch Linux forum.
+So, I started to dig into Google and find a working solution from the Arch Linux forum.
 In case you ever been in the same situation, read on.
-It’s not that difficult.
+It's not that difficult.

 Update Wifi Network Password From Terminal

 After changing the password in Router, I ran wifi-menu command to update the new password.
 But It kept throwing the following error.

 It displayed the list of available wifi networks.

 My wifi network name is Murugs9376.
 Then, I selected my network and hit OK button.
 Instead of asking the new password (I thought it was going to ask me if the password has been changed.), It showed the following error.

 Interface 'wlp9s0' is controlled by netctl-auto WPA association/authentication failed for interface 'wlp9s0'

 At the time of this error happened, I didn't have much experience with Arch based distributions.
 So I went thorough the Arch linux forum hoping for the solution.
 Thankfully, someone has posted the same problem and got the workaround from one of the fellow Arch user.
 Following is the solution to update the wifi network password from Terminal in Arch based distributions.

 The network profiles is stored in the /etc/netctl/ folder.
 For example, here is my Arch Linux test box wifi network profile details.